Last Updated on July 12, 2021

-Ideally for training your dog, you want to stick with a shorter leash especially for beginning training.
-You don’t want them to have too much slack in the leash when they are learning to stay with you while walking.
+Ideally for training your dog, you want to stick with a shorter leash, especially for beginning training.
+You don’t want them to have too much slack on the leash when they are learning to stay with you while walking.

 Long Lines For Recall

 If you are in the training stage of having your pup come when called, a long-line training leash is incredibly helpful.

 You can buy them in varying lengths and it’s a great way to safely train the dog to come when you call or give them a particular command.
 It gives you peace of mind that they are still confined, but you can test their skills at 20, 30, 50, or even 100 feet away.

 If you’ve ever had a dog that was a flight risk, you know how scary it can be if they get loose.
 Training them on a long line like this one can help to prevent those risks for you and your beloved dog.